jjonline/i18n-stringer/README.md

 i18n-stringer -type=Pill
 ````

-in the same directory will create the file pill_i18n_string.go, in package painkiller,
+in the same directory will create the file `pill_i18n_string.go`, in package `foo`,
-containing a definition of, and a struct I18nPillErrorWrap will also be created
+containing a definition of, and a struct `I18nPillErrorWrap` will also be created

 type `Pill` Added method
 ````